 Disengaged employees can be harder to spot.
-They may not overtly be doing anything wrong, but equally, they aren’t interested in being a top performer, either.
+They may not overtly be doing anything wrong, but equally, they aren’t interested in being top performers.
 Their mild dissatisfaction may bring the wider team down and productivity levels could be well below what’s actually achievable.

 Unhappy employees don’t just cause morale and motivation to drop.
 They’re also a huge financial drain on UK businesses.
 In fact, disengaged employees are thought to cost around £340 million per year.
 Whether they’re job hunting on your time, badmouthing your organisation to others, or refusing to collaborate, a disengaged workforce represents a real threat to your bottom line.